CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_11_thunder_client.md

 > can be accessed with `dict["data"]`.

-# Try it yourself
+> [!SUCCESS] Try it yourself

-- Pick an API from the list in the API page, or use our meow facts API: `https://meowfacts.herokuapp.com/` (you can find documentation [here](https://github.com/wh-iterabb-it/meowfacts)), and try various different requests to see how the API responds.
+> - Pick an API from the list in the API page, or use our meow facts API: `https://meowfacts.herokuapp.com/` (you can find documentation [here](https://github.com/wh-iterabb-it/meowfacts)), and try various different requests to see how the API responds.
-- Find out what happens when you pass an API invalid query parameters.
+> - Find out what happens when you pass an API invalid query parameter.
+Different APIs may respond differently!